NomsB/data-analytics-portfolio/energy-cost-optimisation/README.md

 - Clear visibility into energy usage and cost patterns
 - Identification of inefficiencies and anomalies
 - Actionable insights to support operational decision-making

+## Data Model
+This project uses a star schema with a central fact table capturing energy usage and cost, linked to date and site dimension tables to enable flexible time-based and location-based analysis.